Decision Tree in R Programming

 Decision Trees are useful supervised Machine learning algorithms that have the ability to perform both regression and classification tasks.
 It is characterized by nodes and branches, where the tests on each attribute are represented at the nodes, the outcome of this procedure is represented at the branches and the class labels are represented at the leaf nodes.
 Hence it uses a tree-like model based on various decisions that are used to compute their probable outcomes.
 These types of tree-based algorithms are one of the most widely used algorithms due to the fact that these algorithms are easy to interpret and use.
-Apart from this, the predictive models developed by this algorithm are found to have good stability and a decent accuracy due to which they are very popular
+Apart from this, the predictive models developed by this algorithm are found to have good stability and a descent accuracy due to which they are very popular

 Types of Decision Trees

 - Decision stump: Used for generating a decision tree with just a single split hence also known as a one-level decision tree.
 It is known for its low predictive performance in most cases due to its simplicity.

 - M5: Known for its precise classification accuracy and its ability to work well to a boosted decision tree and small datasets with too much noise.